wunderbyte/gui-spirits/docs/src/index.md

 }
 ```

-As complexity grows, you'll want to split this into multiple functions.
+As features get added, you will eventually want to split this into multiple functions.
 To this purpose, the Spirit facilitates *recursive destructuring* via a property `spirit` that points to the Spirit itself.
 Simply forward this property to destructure the Spirit forever.

 ```js
 import { summon } from './my-spirits';